wiseman-timelord/AntiMsVirus/README.md

 Error 4952 MsMpEng
 ```
 - The options in the menu have limited success, but do some things as intended, `Set-MpPreference -DisableTamperProtection $true -ErrorAction Stop` has never worked...GPT: disable Tamper Protection might vary between different Windows versions.
-- I tried doing all options in order with restarts, I then tried all of the items on the menu twice over without restart then restarted, the effects are the same, the virus seems to self-repair or something.
+- I tried doing all options on the menu in order with restarts, I then tried all of the items on the menu twice over without restart then restarted, the effects are the same, the virus seems to self-repair or something.
 - Next steps are...
 1. Finding new techniques to complete virus removal.
 2. Consistency in error reporting.